q1xuanx/manage-money-fe/README.md

 - 🎨 **CSS**
 - 🅱️ **Bootstrap**
 - ⚙️ **JavaScript Vanilla**
+- For request, it delay 50s or more because i used free server for demo
 ## 🌐 Demo
 You can check out the live demo here: [🔗 Live Demo](https://roaring-pudding-f3daf4.netlify.app/)
 ### 📞 Contact